Tacitean studies: Italian Renaissance

 Machiavelli had read Tacitus for instruction on forms of government, republican as well as autocratic, but after his books were placed on the Index Librorum Prohibitorum, writers on political philosophy (the so-called "black Tacitists"—see above) frequently used the Roman as a stand-in for the Florentine, and the Emperor Tiberius as a mask for Machiavelli's model of a prince.
-So, writers like Francesco Guicciardini considered Tacitus' work to be an instruction on how to build a despotic state.
+So, writers like Francesco Guicciardini considered Tacitus's work to be an instruction on how to build a despotic state.
 Following that line of thought (Catholics in appearance reading Tacitus instead of Machiavelli's still forbidden Prince), the thinkers of the Counter-Reformation and the age of absolute monarchies used his works as a set of rules and principles for political action.

+In the late 16th century Tacitus came to be regarded as the repository of the “secrets of the power” (“arcana imperii”, as Tacitus had called them in his Annals, 2.36.1).
+Tacitus's description of the artifices, stratagems, and utterly lawless reign of power politics at the Roman imperial court fascinated European scholars.
+By the first half of the seventeenth century editions of and commentaries upon Tacitus were flourishing.
+The Roman historian was compulsory reading in the political education of any learned man, notably senior magistrates.
+While authors like Casaubon and Pasquier deemed the precepts of Tacitus pernicious, writers like Justus Lipsius, Scipione Ammirato and Baltasar Alamos de Barrientos set out their reason of state in the form of commentaries on his work.
+Even the Jesuit political philosopher Giovanni Botero, who put together Tacitus with Machiavelli as the leading authorities for those who advocated an amoral reason of state, was thoroughly acquainted with the work of the Roman historian.

-Girolamo Cardano in his 1562 book Encomium Neronis describes Tacitus as a scoundrel of the worst kind, belonging to the rich senatorial class and always taking their side against the common people.
+Gerolamo Cardano in his 1562 book Encomium Neronis describes Tacitus as a scoundrel of the worst kind, belonging to the rich senatorial class and always taking their side against the common people.

-Enlightenment and revolutions
+Enlightenment and French Revolution

 Early theoreticians of raison d'état used Tacitus to defend an ideal of Imperial rule.
 Other readers used him to construct a method for living under a despotic state, avoiding both servility and useless opposition.
-Diderot, for example, used Tacitus' works, in his apology for Seneca, to justify the collaboration of philosophers with the sovereign.
+Diderot, for example, used Tacitus's works, in his apology for Seneca, to justify the collaboration of philosophers with the sovereign.

 During the Enlightenment Tacitus was mostly admired for his opposition to despotism.
 In literature, some great tragedians such as Corneille, Jean Racine and Alfieri, took inspirations from Tacitus for their dramatic characters.